 Project Urges Secretary Cardona to Cancel Debts of For-Profit College Students Immediately | Press Release

-The Project is asks newly-confirmed United States Education Secretary Miguel Cardona to cancel the debts of hundreds of thousands of former for-profit college students under his existing authority immediately.
+BOSTON, MA – The Project on Predatory Student Lending, which represents over one million former for-profit college students, is asking newly-confirmed United States Education Secretary Miguel Cardona to cancel the debts of hundreds of thousands of those students under his existing authority immediately.